A mob story about finding inner peace.

 You see, when I was younger I thought maybe I would have to kill ten, twenty people max to assert my place and be safe from my enemies but, the truth is, it never stops.
 There’s always someone else that needs to be whacked.
 They’re out to whack me before I whack them; I’m out to whack them before they whack me.
 I’ve become a lonely, untrusting and paranoid old man.
 And all of this leaves me feeling very tired and unfulfilled.
 Will there ever be a day that I don’t have to look over my shoulder?
 Will there ever be a day I can stop whacking all these shmucks and settle down?
 A time where I can enjoy my life rather than fighting for it?
 A time of peace?”

-Vinnie Malone’s face went cautious.
-“You ain’t going soft on us, is ya, Bodybag?”
+Vinnie Malone’s face went cautious as he said, “You ain’t going soft on us, is ya, Bodybag?”

 “But if we stop killin’ people, howz we gonna punish those no-good-stinkin’ rats when they go to the cops?” asked Southy Joe.

 “Our lifestyle invites all kinds of conflict,” said Willy.
-“I mean, the cops want to set us up, informants want to give us up for reduced sentences.
+“I mean, the cops want to set us up, informants want to give us up to reduce sentences.
 And so what do we do?
 We whack the cops and we whack the informants.
-We whack everybody.
 The guilt of all the people I’ve whacked just sits right here on my chest and, guys, it’s suffocating.
 Really.”

 “Hey, ya,” said Vinne Malone.
 He appeared as though he had just had a revelation.
 “Give them a chance to join us before we whack them!
 That’s pretty smart, Willy.”